 - 1/2 teaspoon sea salt

-Crumble the tofu into large chunks and place in a shallow bowl or baking dish.
+Cut the tofu into cubes or crumble it into large chunks and place in a shallow bowl or baking dish.

 Mix together the rest of the ingredients in a small bowl and whisk until smooth.